 This guidebook is an internal document written specifically for providers of occupational therapy and physical therapy services.
-The procedures and best practices in this guidebook are designed to provide optimal school-based interventions as part of a Free Appropriate Public Education (FAPE) in the Least Restrictive Environment (LRE), following IDEA 2004 while simultaneously maximizing equal access to occupational therapists and physical therapists for all of the District of Columbia Public Schools students.
+The procedures and best practices in this guidebook are designed to provide optimal school-based interventions as part of a Free Appropriate Public Education (FAPE) in the Least Restrictive Environment (LRE), following IDEA 2004 while simultaneously maximizing equal access to occupational therapists and physical therapists for all District of Columbia Public Schools students.

-DCPS regulates the practice of occupational therapy and physical therapy services to the students in public schools of the District of Columbia while the Department of Health, Board of Occupational Therapy and Board of Physical Therapy regulates the practice of occupational therapists and physical therapists respectively.
-In this guidebook, providers will find guidelines, procedures, suggestions and ideas that should be used daily to guide them in assuring a high level of professional services for all students and invested stakeholders.
+DCPS regulates the practice of occupational therapy and physical therapy services to students within the public school setting, while the Department of Health, Board of Occupational Therapy and Board of Physical Therapy regulates the overall practice of occupational therapists and physical therapists, respectively.
+In this guidebook, providers will find guidelines, procedures, suggestions, and ideas that should be used daily to guide them in assuring a high level of professional services for all students and invested stakeholders.

 This guidebook replaces any guidebook introduced previously.
-Providers should expect to receive supplemental policy and procedure documents and/or trainings throughout the school year.
+Providers should expect to receive supplemental policy and procedure documents and/or training throughout the school year.